Pttn/rieMiner/README.md

 ## Contributing

-Feel free to do a pull request and I will review it.
+Feel free to do a pull request or open an issue, and I will review it.
 I am open for adding new features, but I also wish to keep this project minimalist.
 Any useful contribution will be welcomed.

 Donations welcome: